Bayesian inference in high-dimensional models: Appendix

 \subsection{Graphical models}

-An undirected graph $G$ equipped with a probability distribution $P$ on the node-set $V$ is termed as an undirected graphical model.
-We shall particularly focus on Gaussian data, hence leading to the concept of Gaussian graphical models.
+An undirected graph $G$ equipped with a probability distribution $P$ on the node-set $V$ is termed an undirected graphical model.
+We shall focus in particular on Gaussian data, which leads to the concept of Gaussian graphical models.
 To define the same, we first discuss the Markov property, or the conditional independence property of a $p$-dimensional random variable.
 A $p$-dimensional random variable ${X} = (X_1,\ldots,X_p)$ is said to be Markov with respect to an undirected graph $G$ if the components $X_i$ and $X_j$ are conditionally independent given the rest of the variables, whenever $(i,j) \notin E$.
 Thus, an undirected graph $G$ with a Gaussian distribution on the components of the above random variable $X$ corresponding to the nodes $V = \{1,\ldots,p\}$ is called a \emph{Gaussian graphical model} (GGM).
-Without loss of generality, we can assume that the mean of the Gaussian distribution to be zero.
+Without loss of generality, we can assume that the mean of the Gaussian distribution is zero.
 For a GGM, there exists a correspondence between the edge set $E$ and the inverse covariance matrix (or, the precision matrix) $\Omega = \Sigma^{-1}$ of $X$ owing to the Markov property.
-To be precise, whenever $(i,j) \notin E$, the $(i,j)$th element of $\Omega$, given by $\omega_{ij}$ is exactly zero and vice versa.
+To be precise, whenever $(i,j) \notin E$, the $(i,j)$th element of $\Omega$, given by $\omega_{ij}$, is exactly zero and vice versa.
 This leads us to consider the cone of positive definite matrices

 which defines the parameter space of the precision matrix for a Gaussian distribution defined over a graph $G$.
 For a decomposable graph $G$, the parameter space for the covariance matrix $\Sigma = (\!(\sigma_{ij})\!)$ is defined by the set $\mathcal{Q}_G$ of partially positive definite matrices, which is a subset of $I_G$, the set of incomplete matrices with missing entries $\sigma_{ij}$ whenever $(i,j) \notin E$.
 Then,